-- C. Project will be evaluated on the quality of the information completed in the e-record (25 percent) and quality of exhibit (75 percent). - A. A sturdy binder/notebook that contains the completed 4-H Robotic e-record. - B. One display board which you have made as a part of this unit of study.
-The standardized display board size 4' x 3' is to be used for 4-H projects. - C. Project will be evaluated on the quality of the information completed in the e-record (25 percent) and quality of exhibit (75 percent).
+- Project will be evaluated on the quality of the information completed in the e-record (25 percent) and quality of exhibit (75 percent). - is to be used for 4-H projects. - C. Project will be evaluated on the quality of the information completed in the e-record (25 percent) and quality of exhibit (75 percent).